NAME

 Executes a SQL statement.
 The callback receives:

-($arrayref_of_arrayrefs)for SELECT with at least one row(undef)for DDL/DML on success and for SELECT with zero rows on the native protocol (HTTP returns an empty arrayref).
+($arrayref_of_arrayrefs)for select with at least one row(undef)for DDL/DML on success and for select with zero rows (both protocols).
 When in doubt, treatundefand[]equivalently withmy @rows = @{$rows // []};.(undef, $error_message)on error (server exception or connection error)

 The optional \%settings hashref passes per-query ClickHouse settings (max_execution_time, max_threads, async_insert, etc.), overriding connection-level defaults.